-9 Effective Ways to Get Your Students to Do Homework
+9 Effective Ways to Motivate Your Students to Do Homework

 In this post, we will address the problems of assigning homework and suggest nine solutions for each one.